CaSToRC-CyI/EuroCC-Hackathon/README.md

 ## Your source code for generating your results.

-  We prefer a script that will read through the the excel spreadsheet we provided and generate the answers in the format above, saving it to a json file.
+  We prefer a script that will read through the the excel spreadsheet we provided and generate the answers in the format above, saving it to as a json file.

 <br>